Sleepytale Logo

 Calm Kids content takes a broad, one size fits most approach.
 The licensed character stories work well for younger children aged roughly 3 to 7 who already recognize those characters.
 For older kids, the content can start to feel young or repetitive, and there is no way to adjust a story's complexity to match where your child actually is developmentally.

-Sleepytale solves this by generating every story fresh.
-When you set your child's age, the AI automatically scales the vocabulary, sentence structure, length, and themes to match.
+Sleepytale solves this because Cleo makes everything fresh.
+When you set your child's age, she scales the vocabulary, sentence structure, length, and themes to match.
 A story for a three year old uses soft repetition and simple ideas.
 A story for an eight year old introduces real plot, bigger words, and concepts they can think about.
-The app does not outgrow your child because the stories grow with them.
+Your child does not outgrow her, because what she makes grows with them.

 Offline Access and Screen Time